KevinLaszuk/KevinLaszuk/README.md

 <h1>Hi, I'm Kevin, <a href="https://www.linkedin.com/in/kevin-laszuk/"> a UCF IT Graduate</a> </h1>

 <p>I'm an entry-level IT professional with experience in programming, networking, and system administration.
 I enjoy solving technical problems and continuously improving my skills through hands-on projects.
-Currently seeking opportunities in IT support or software development.</p>
+Currently seeking opportunities in Help Desk or software development.</p>

 <h2>👨‍💻 Information Technology Projects:</h2>